Together we will create a more just and equitable future for every resident.

 Ensure our community has a say in affordable and accessible transportation.

 Governor Hogan canceled the Red Line project which would have built a transit rail connecting East and West Baltimore, even though many residents who badly need affordable transit strongly supported the project.
-We must make sure we never see a decision like that again.
+We passed the Transportation Equity Act to help ensure Maryland would never see a decision like that again.
+The Transit Equity Act, passed in 2022, requires Maryland to consult with communities first and avoid making decisions that would make transportation worse.